ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 properties and supported transport features from the analysis provided in
 {{?RFC8095}}, {{?RFC8923}}, and
 {{?RFC8922}}.
-The design encourages implementations of the system providing the interface to dynamically choose a transport protocol rather than statically binding applications to a protocol at compile time.
+The design encourages implementations of the interface to dynamically choose a transport protocol rather than statically binding applications to a protocol at compile time.
 Nevertheless, the Transport Services API also provides applications with a way to override transport selection and instantiate a specific stack,